TilmanNeumann/java-math-library/README.md

 Big thanks to
 * Dario Alpern for the permission to use his Block-Lanczos solver under GPL 3, and
 * Graeme Willoughby for his great comments on the BigInteger algorithms in the SqrtInt, SqrtExact, Root and PurePowerTest classes.

-More code used or adapted from other software:
-* The method Factorial.withStartResult(...) was adapted from Johann Nepomuk Loefflmann's BigAl program, see http://www.jonelo.de